Porthdinllaen Lifeboat Station: Operations

 The lifeboat Hetty Rampton (ON 1120), in service since 27 April 1987, was replaced in 2012 by a new lifeboat, John D Spicer (ON 1304).
 Funded by a bequest within the will and by agreement with the executors of the estate of John Dominic Spicer of Oxfordshire, who died in October 2010, the new boat was temporarily kept on a mooring while work to build a new boathouse was undertaken.

 Due to the size and scale of the new boat, a new lifeboat house and slipway was constructed with much improved crew and workshop facilities, at a cost of £8 million.
 This became operational in April 2014.
 Originally due to start construction in Spring 2011, due to access concerns of the local population and the costs of realignment of a track along the cliff top via the Nefyn and District Golf Club, the RNLI determined that the new boathouse would be constructed with materials delivered by sea.
 This was the method used in 2006–2008 for construction of the new £5.5million boathouse for the Tenby Lifeboat Station.

-Among the awards received by the crew over the years are one silver and three bronze RNLI medals for bravery, the last awarded in 1981.
+Among the awards received by the crew over the years are one silver and three bronze RNLI medals for gallantry, the last awarded in 1981.

 In 2013, S4C broadcast a 6-part series (called Bad Achub Porthdinllaen), showing a year in the life of the Porthdinllaen lifeboat.